A hierarchy of thermodynamics learning frameworks for inelastic constitutive modeling: Implicit standard material (ISM) theory

 If the bipotential is therefore normalized such that

 on admissible pairs, thermodynamic consistency is ensured.

 We now examine specializations of ISM that correspond to common frameworks.

-\paragraph{Dissipation potential (DP)} In the classical dual dissipation potential formulation, the bipotential is chosen such that the force–flux relation is generated by a single convex potential depending only on the conjugate force.
-We write
+\paragraph{Dissipation potential (DP)} In the classical dual dissipation potential formulation, the force--flux relation is generated by a single convex potential depending only on the conjugate force.
+To express this relation in bipotential form, let $\dissipationpotential^*$ denote the Legendre--Fenchel conjugate of $\dissipationpotential$,